What’s the first financial lesson you remember learning as a child?

 By starting to save for retirement early (aka… now!), you can shave off years from your own personal retirement timeline.

 If you can start contributing a little more now to your retirement accounts – whether it’s $50, $100, or $200 a month – you’ll be rewarded with additional years of retirement to spend pursuing your passions, spending time with loved ones, or seeing the world!

-Even if you don’t want to retire, it’s in your best interests to start saving more money toward retirement while you’re young.
-Due to the power of compounding interest, saving a dollar toward retirement now is as effective as saving $2-4 will be in your forties or fifties!
+Even if you don’t want to retire early, it’s in your best interests to start saving more money toward retirement while you’re young.
+Due to the power of compounding interest, investing a dollar now is as effective as investing $2-4 will be in your forties or fifties!

 How to start saving more money

 You’ve seen how saving more money can help increase your financial situation, so how can you get started?

 - Create a budget.
 If you don’t know where your money is going, it’s time to make peace with your money and create a plan.
 A budget will give each dollar a specific purpose and help you identify areas where your spending might be surprising you!